The new Juno cluster is now available. If you have an account on luna, you have access to juno.

 Juno currently has 1072 CPUs.
 The login node is 'Juno', and runs CentOS 7 with GPFS as the main file system.

-All Juno nodes have access to the Solisi Isilon file systems.
-CentOS 7 nodes also have access to the "new" /juno GPFS storage.
+All Juno nodes also have access to the Solisi Isilon file systems.

 Configuration change log